blw-ofag-ufag/data-catalog/README.md

 It aims to showcase the offices datasets in a user-friendly way and in one place while maintaining interoperability with broader metadata platforms.

 > [!IMPORTANT]
+> We are currently migrating the application to angular.
+The current state of this is alpha, but we will be up to feature parity with the previous version in May/June 2025.

+> [!IMPORTANT]
 > While the code and metadata are publicly available, some dataset links point to internal FOAG services and require the right credentials to access.

 # ✨ Why is this data catalog special?